natcap/invest.users-guide/source/recreation.rst

 9. **Grid type (required if Grid the AOI is checked).** This input specifies the shape of the grid cells.
 Choose between square or hexagonal grid cell shapes.

 10. **Cell size (required if Grid the AOI is checked).** This input specifies the size of grid cells.
 The cell size is **in the same linear units as the AOI**.
 For example, if the AOI is in a UTM projection with units of meters, the cell size parameter will also be in meters.
 If cells are square, the size defines the length of a side.
 If cells are hexagonal, the size defines the length of the diameter.
-   .. note:: Creating the grid of cells can take significant processing time.
+   .. note:: The number of grid cells greatly affects processing time.
 If you are unsure what cell size to specify, choose a very large size the first time (10 km or more), and then re-run the model with smaller sizes if necessary.
 The appropriate size and number of cells depends on several factors, including the goals of the study and the density of photographs, which varies from region to region.
-In order for the model to compute the effects of predictor variables (as described in the :ref:`rec-how-it-works` section), users must select a sufficiently large cell size, such that the majority of cells contain photographs.
+In order for the model to compute the effects of predictor variables (as described in the :ref:`rec-how-it-works` section), users must select a sufficiently large cell size such that the majority of cells contain photographs.
 We recommend that users begin by running the model with cell sizes ranging between 10-100 km, depending on the total area of the AOI.
 Then, iteratively assess the model outputs (described in :ref:`rec-interpreting-results`) and re-run the model to determine an appropriate cell size.

 .. _rec-running-model: